tianjianl/error_norm_truncation/README.md

 ## Getting Started

-Machine Translation code are at `./fairseq`
+Machine Translation code is at `./fairseq`

-Language Modeling code are at `./language_modeling`
+Language Modeling code is at `./language_modeling`

-Text Summarization code are at `./t5_finetune`
+Text Summarization code is at `./t5_finetune`

 ## Citation